aditi2313/tp/docs/UserGuide.md

 LibTask's data is saved in the hard disk automatically after any command that changes it.
 There is no need to save manually.

 ## 3.2.
 Patron Features

+This section describes features users can use to interact with LibTask's patron list.

 --------------------------------------------------------------------------------------------------------------------
 ### 3.2.1.
 Adding a patron: `patron add`